What Is the Medical Information Bureau (MIB)?

 Key Takeaways

-MIB does not collect your personal medical data, which is protected by HIPAA regulations.
-MIB information is coded to protect your privacy.
+The Medical Information Bureau (MIB) does not collect detailed personal medical data, which is protected by HIPAA regulations.
+MIB information is based on coded indications of medical conditions, tests or risky behaviors reported by member companies.

-You are free to access your MIB report at any time, and can request a report for free once per year.
+You are free to access your MIB report at any time and can request a copy of the report for free once per year.

-Most major insurance companies in the United States and Canada are members of the MIB.
+Most major insurance companies in the U.S. and Canada are members of the MIB, utilizing its consumer databases to ensure accurate underwriting.

-Insurers own the MIB or MIB Group, Inc. Most insurance companies in the United States and Canada are members of MIB, and it is a nonprofit company in both countries.
-When consumers apply for insurance, the information they provide about their habits and medical histories is sent to the MIB database.
-Information that insurers uncover during underwriting can also be added to a consumer file, and any member company can then access the information if that person files for insurance.
+When consumers apply for insurance, the information they provide about their habits and medical histories is sent to the MIB insurance database.
+Information that insurers uncover during underwriting can also be added to the MIB consumer file, and any member company can then access the information if that person files for insurance.
+The process helps ensure that an applicant's medical information from the MIB is utilized effectively to protect insurers and policyholders alike.

-Insurance offered by an employer does not typically require an MIB, which means you’re automatically covered.
+Insurance offered by an employer does not typically require an MIB report, which means you’re automatically covered.
+The absence of an MIB check streamlines the enrollment process, making it simpler and more direct for employees.

 - Life insurance